The First Web Foundation began as a full-service communications initiative legally registered in Malawi in 2006 under the “Business Names Act”.

 Where Are We Now?

-Noting that the fundraising mission for CRIDOC had quite been fulfilled (as the NGO can now stand on its own feet), yet many nonprofit organizations (CSOs, NGOs, FBOs, CBOs, etc.) especially in sub-Sahara Africa continue to face mammoth challenges in effectively leveraging on the power of the new web and mobile-based technologies which keep on changing all the time, the process to start registering First Web Foundation as a fully-fledged non-profit organization began in 2019.
+Noting that the fundraising mission for CRIDOC had quite been fulfilled (as the NGO can now stand on its own feet), yet many nonprofit organisations (CSOs, NGOs, FBOs, CBOs, OPDs, etc.) especially in sub-Sahara Africa continue to face mammoth challenges in effectively leveraging the power of the new web and mobile-based technologies which keep on changing all the time, the process to start registering First Web Foundation as a fully-fledged non-profit organization began in 2019.